African-American culture: African-American cultural movement

+Arts

 Music

+Music in African-American culture extends far beyond the realms of performance and consumption; it is deeply rooted in community participation and interaction.
+The act of music-making—actively engaging with music in various forms—includes singing together in churches, participating in call-and-response patterns, dancing, and even informal music-making in social settings.
+In African-American churches, gospel music serves as a form of worship and a collective spiritual experience.
+Congregants engage fully in music-making, responding to the choir with shouts of affirmation, clapping, and even dancing.

+The tradition of call-and-response, which originated in African and African-American spirituals, is a key feature in many genres, including gospel, jazz, and hip-hop.
+The dynamic interaction between performer and audience blurs the line between the two and invites the entire community to participate.
+In jazz, for instance, improvisation between musicians can be viewed as a form of music-making where the performers engage in a musical dialogue that often involves audience feedback and interaction.
+Similarly, early hip-hop culture emphasized the participatory nature of music-making, with community members engaging through freestyle rap battles, breakdancing, and DJing.
+These music-making practices emphasize the active role of music as a social connector, shape cultural identity, and foster communal bonds.

 African-American music is rooted in the typically polyrhythmic music of the ethnic groups of Africa, specifically those in the Western, Sahelean, and Central and Southern regions.
 African oral traditions, nurtured in slavery, encouraged the use of music to pass on history, teach lessons, ease suffering, and relay messages.
 The African pedigree of African-American music is evident in some common elements: call and response, syncopation, percussion, improvisation, swung notes, blue notes, the use of falsetto, melisma, and complex multi-part harmony.
 During slavery, Africans in America blended traditional European hymns with African elements to create spirituals.
 The banjo was the first African derived instrument to be played and built in the United States.
 Slaveholders discovered African-American slaves used drums to communicate.